What is assignment of a claim under the laws of the Netherlands?

 Ancillary rights may also include a right to contractual interest or to penalty sums under the contract.

-Article 6:159 of the Dutch Civil Code provides that a party to an agreement can, with consent of the other contracting party, transfer its contractual position to a third party through a deed concluded with that third party.
-All the rights and obligations are hereby transferred to the third party except as otherwise provided in relation to accessory rights or rights that have already become exigible.
+Article 6:159 of the Dutch Civil Code provides that a party to an overeenkomst can, with consent of the other contracting party, transfer its contractual position to a third party through a deed concluded with that third party.
+All the rights and obligations are transferred to the third party except as otherwise provided in relation to accessory rights or rights that have already become exigible.
 This means that, in principle, the new contracting party will have exactly the same rights and obligations as the original contracting party.
 For example, they will have the same performance obligations and the same rights to termination and damages for breach of contract by the other party.

 In most other legal systems assignment only concerns the transfer of rights and not obligations.
 An assignment can therefore not transfer the entirety of a contractual position including both rights and obligations.
 In some common-law jurisdictions, a transfer of obligations is possible only by "novation".
 This involves the termination of the original contract between A and B and the creation of a new contract between A and C. In a novation, the rights and obligations under the new contract are not necessarily identical to those in the original contract.